-Nowadays children live a frenetic rhythm, programmed to carry out an endless number of activities that lead them to achieve future success, distancing them from their most essential being, separating them from free play, from silence – so important for critical thinking-, from knowing how to wait before getting what you want, from reflection, from the will to do, from the connection with Nature, which provides us with beauty, balance and orientation.
+Nowadays, children live in a frenetic rhythm, programmed to carry out an endless number of activities that will lead them to achieve future success, taking them away from their most essential being, taking them away from free play, from silence – so important for critical thinking-, from knowing how to wait before getting what they want, from reflection, from the will to do, from the connection with Nature, which provides us with beauty, balance and orientation.

-We want our children to be sensitive to the natural and social environment, to be able to build all possible worlds, to express themselves in all languages, to enjoy contact with other cultures, to be full social individuals.
-We want their learning to be a living process that is based on respect for the maturation rhythm and emotion of each person, a fundamental basis for the development of free subjects and in harmony with themselves and with nature.
+We want our children to be sensitive to the natural and social environment, to enter into the construction of possible worlds, to express themselves in all languages, to enjoy contact with cultural productions, to be full social individuals.
+We want their learning to be a living process based on respect for the maturing rhythms and emotions of each person, a fundamental basis for the development of free individuals in harmony with themselves and with nature.

-In evoking Goethe’s words: “Children must receive two things from their parents: roots and wings”, Daniel Wirz adds: “…nothing is more formative.
-Children want to take root in this world, for this we must not cut their wings.
-Only what children experience through the senses will allow them, some distant day, to find an answer to the question about meaning”.
+Evoking Goethe’s words: “Children should receive two things from their parents: roots and wings”, Daniel Wirz adds: “…nothing is more formative.
+Children want to take root in this world, so we must not cut off their wings.
+Only what children experience through their senses will enable them, one day in the distant future, to find the answer to the question of meaning”.

-For all these reasons, we have chosen to study, promote and practice Waldorf pedagogy in Ciudad Real, because its principles serve as a guide and support, and because its methodology, by deeply respecting the maturing process of each boy and girl , turns this pedagogical option into an “Education for freedom” and an “Education for life”.
+For all these reasons we have opted for the study, promotion and practice of Waldorf education in Ciudad Real, because its principles guide and support us, and because its methodology, by deeply respecting the maturation process of each child, makes this pedagogical option an “Education for freedom” and an “Education for life”.